OAMHAD Symposium Agenda - May 11, 2023

 Overview

-Older adults were greatly affected by the COVID-19 pandemic.
-Research has shown that rates of anxiety and depression have increased during the pandemic for older adults.
+Older adults are greatly affected by the COVID-19 pandemic.
+Research has shown that rates of anxiety and depression for older adults have increased during the beginning of the pandemic.
 This session will examine what the impact has been on older adults’ mental health thus far and resources available to support older adults during the COVID-19 pandemic.

 Speaker(s)